OpenDDS/OpenDDS/docs/devguide/building/dependencies.rst

 CMake is required to build :ref:`deps-gtest` for OpenDDS tests if a prebuilt GoogleTest is not found or provided.
 See :ghfile:`tests/gtest_setup.txt` for details.

-CMake should be version 3.3 or later.
+CMake should be version 3.3 or later for :doc:`cmake`.
+It should be version 3.23 or later for :ref:`cmake-building`.

 .. _deps-gtest: